Communication Studies, B.A.

 Communication Studies has the following additional requirements:

 At least 15 credits of undergraduate Communication Studies courses, with an earned 3.5 GPA in these courses.
-The 15 credits must include CST 300 Communication Theory, with a minimum grade of B. Of the remaining 12 credits, 6 credits must be from among CST 105 Introduction to Communication Studies, CST 200 Communication and Community, CST 207 Relational Communication, and CST 210 Communicating Ethically.
+The 15 credits must include CST 298 Communication Inquiry or CST 310 Communicating Ethically with a minimum grade of B. Of the remaining 12 credits, 6 credits must be from among CST 105 Introduction to Communication Studies, CST 200 Communication and Community, CST 207 Interpersonal Communication, and CST 208 Organizational Communication.
+Students must be scheduled to complete these courses by their time of admission, and they need not be completed by the time of their application.
 Standard application requirements for the Master of Arts (M.A.) program (i.e., undergraduate transcript(s), three letters of recommendation, personal statement, writing sample, interview).

 Courses